Amanbundela75/Student-Personal-Space/README.md

 ## ✨ Features

-This LMS platform is packed with features designed for both students and administrators, ensuring a smooth and effective learning and management experience.
+This LMS platform offers a robust set of features for both students and administrators, making learning and management efficient and user-friendly.

 ### 👨‍🎓 For Students: